Day 7 : Understanding package manager and systemctl

 Debian-based systems (e.g., Ubuntu): Use

-.Red Hat-based systems (e.g., Fedora, CentOS): Use
+.debpackages managed by tools likeapt.Red Hat-based systems (e.g., Fedora, CentOS): Use

-packages managed by tools likednf
+.rpmpackages managed by tools likednforyum.

 Installation and Removal: Package managers handle the installation, upgrade, and removal of packages.
 This simplifies the user experience by automating tasks and managing dependencies.